 Highland Prep is a STEM college preparatory, charter high school serving grades 9 through 12.
-Our doors will initially open in August of 2017 serving 9th grade students, and we will add a grade level each subsequent year.
+Our doors opened in August of 2017 serving 9th grade students, and we will add a grade level each subsequent year.
 Highland Prep is a sister school to the highly successful Madison Highland Prep located in Phoenix, and will look to duplicate and expand upon their core principles.

 At Highland Prep our purpose is to offer families a high quality Science, Technology, Engineering, and Math (STEM) college-preparatory.

 Highland Prep’s Science, Technology, Engineering, and Math to pursue post-secondary education and careers in STEM-related fields.